StrikingLoo/strikingloo.github.io/_posts/2022-08-24-personal-wiki-set-up.md

 I am going out on a limb here and assuming some of my online readers also felt that way, so I am writing this guide for you.

 Want to try your hands at a personal wiki but don't know how to start?
-Follow along!
+Follow along.

 You can read this on your mobile phone and come back later if you want to try it out for yourself, but I think the most fun way of consuming this article will be from a computer, following along step by step and in the end having your very own personal site and wiki.

 In this post, I will show you
 - How to fork my personal site / wiki template, to create your own.
 - How to customize it so it fits your own profile.
-- How you can start capturing insights and facts from the content you consume, editing them and linking them so you end up with your very own garden of networked thought.
+- How you can start capturing insights and facts from the content you consume, editing them and linking them so you end up with your own garden of networked thought.

 The project you end up with will be a personal site in its own right, which you can host for free on [Github Pages](https://pages.github.com/) if you are so inclined.
 Then you can even use your wiki as a way to showcase your skills and a part of what you've learned and read to future employers.
 Plus it's a great sign of status, and I'm sure it will woo your potential significant others _\[citation needed]_.